resibots/limbo/docs/api.rst

 .. doxygengroup:: model_opt
   :members:

-See the `Gaussian Process`_ tutorial for a tutorial about using GP without using a Bayesian optimization algorithm.
+See the :ref:`Gaussian Process<gp-tutorial>` tutorial for a tutorial about using GP without using a Bayesian optimization algorithm.

 Kernel functions (kernel)
 --------------------------